Peter Moskowitz is a freelance writer and the author of How to Kill a City: Gentrification, Inequality and the FIght for the Neighborhood.

 The relaunch of a storied gay French magazine brings rising awareness of gay media's problematic past.
 But tides may not be changing fast enough.

 If the US wants to take the crisis of HIV in African American communities seriously, researchers and HIV advocates say they must treat prisoners with the same time-tested health practices that are used on the outside, which includes making condoms and...

 They worry his approach to immigration will worsen the discrimination and violence LGBTQ migrants already face.

 David France, author of How to Survive a Plague: The Inside Story of How Citizens and Science Tamed AIDS, recounts lessons from the crisis and tells us how to prepare for Trump.

-In a new book, two photographers explore and celebrate queer culture in India, including the gay men who were forced to get married and have children, yet still cruise in secrecy.
+In the new book 'Delhi: Communities of Belonging,' photographers Sunil Gupta and Charan Singh explore and celebrate queer culture in India, including the gay men who were forced to get married and have children, yet still cruise in secrecy.